 Rule 1: Grounding your feedback makes things clear!
 Be precise, factual, concrete: examples, figures, consequences…

-A rule that most people are familiar with when it comes to expressing criticism: start with facts and not with interpretations.
+A rule that most people are familiar with when it comes to giving criticism: start with facts, not interpretations.
 That way, the other person will know what you are talking about and discussions are avoided.
-So don’t say: ‘Your approach is not customer-oriented enough’, but rather ‘In December, we’ve received four written complaints from customers regarding your dossiers, in contrast to the average 0,5. per employee.’
+So don’t say: ‘Your approach is not customer-oriented enough’, but rather ‘In December, we’ve received four written complaints from customers regarding your dossiers, in contrast to the average 0,5 per employee.’

-Rule 2: Passionate feedback inspires!
-Link your criticism or appreciation to general/higher goals: the values, norms and mission of your organization
+Rule 2: link your criticism or appreciation to the values, norms and mission of your organisation

-When something goes right or wrong, link it to values, norms and mission.
+If something goes right or wrong, link it to the values, norms and mission.

-- When giving criticism: ‘In view of our USP as an organization with a unique customer service, this is unacceptable.
+- When giving criticism: ‘In light of our USP as an organisation with unique customer service, this is unacceptable.
 I consider this a serious problem.’

-- When expressing appreciation: ‘… almost everyone had carried out the agreed actions.
-Given the importance that we attach to teamwork and result-orientedness in our organization, I think this is great.’
+- When expressing appreciation: ‘Almost all of you have done the agreed actions.
+Given our importance to teamwork and result-orientedness in our organisation, I think this is great.’

-If we divide the three elements of feedback (giving criticism, expressing appreciation and receiving criticism) evenly according to our feedback triangle and succeed in eliminating and integrating the opposition between ‘grounding’ and ‘passion’, the ‘concrete’ and the ‘general’, we as managers can lay the foundation for a sustainable, open and efficient feedback culture.
+If we divide the three elements of feedback (giving criticism, expressing appreciation and receiving criticism) evenly according to our feedback triangle and successfully eliminate and integrate the opposition between ‘grounding’ and ‘passion’, the ‘concrete’ and the ‘general’, we as managers can lay the foundation for a sustainable, open and efficient feedback culture.